 Therapeutic storytelling or healing storytelling is a form of storytelling that uses creative metaphors to tell individuals stories that help address challenging experiences in children and adults.
 This form is utilized by both professional therapists and non-professionals, parents, and teachers.

-Proponents claim that therapeutic storytelling has the potential to shift an out of balance behaviour.
-Many therapeutic stories have been written to specific individual needs.
+Also, Proponents claim that therapeutic storytelling has the potential to shift an out of balance behaviour.
+Lastly, Many therapeutic stories caters to specific individual needs.
 The therapeutic storytelling approach is one of the most crucial gifts to society.

 The Art Of Storytelling